 When is the best time to visit the archipelago?
-Read this Galapagos month-by-month guide before you decide the date of your trip.
+Though Galapagos has been named the ideal summer destination, you should read this Galapagos month-by-month guide before you decide the date of your trip.

 Deciding when to visit – Galapagos Month-by-month

 - The eggs of land birds begin to appear throughout the islands, typically following the first rain.